What is a seed library?

 Seed Saving and Gardening Books

-For questions about our seed library, please contact Sue Feddersen, Materials Services Coordinator, at sfeddersen@benlib.org or (630) 766-4642.
+For questions about our seed library, please contact Sue Feddersen, Assistant Director, at sfeddersen@benlib.org or (630) 766-4642.

 With your Bensenville Community Public Library card, you may borrow up to five packets consisting of no more than two of each variety of seed.
 Please note that seeds are available on a first-come, first-served basis.